 Why Paying Under the Table Doesn’t Work Forever

-If you (or someone you know, just in case you’re researching for a friend), need more convincing that paying under the table is a bad idea, ponder the following reasons why it won’t work forever, especially if you intend to have a successful business:
+If you (or someone you know, just in case you’re researching for them) need more convincing that paying under the table is a bad idea, ponder the following reasons why it won’t work forever, especially if you intend to have a successful business:

 - It becomes harder to hide workers as your business and revenue grow.
 No business owner wants to continue barely breaking even or operating at a loss.